soDLA-publishment/soDLA-docs/docs/index.md

 In Oct 2020, with the cora extension project, NProcessor is selected as hotdesk team in [berkeley skydeck](https://skydeck.berkeley.edu/).
 We got much aws credit and google credit to support soDLA and cora project together now.

 Although [chisel-uvm](https://github.com/chisel-uvm) is under development with the lead of Martin Schoeberl, uvm in chisel still need some time to mature.
 Currently, soDLA need to be fully tested on [firesim-nvdla](https://github.com/CSL-KU/firesim-nvdla).
-Welcome to test soDLA on firesim, since we have the free aws credit.
+Welcome to test soDLA on firesim(send an email to me yuda@berkeley.edu), since we have the free aws credit.

 Current Milestone: